adityarathod/nlp-class/hw6/README.md

 Additionally, I augmented a lot of this data using LoL API data on champions, skins, and AD/AP ratios for each champion in the game.

-Using their Data Dragon API: https://developer.riotgames.com/docs/lol#data-dragon_champions I was able to put together a simple test prototype in which a user can enter a champion and see the information stored by Riot about the champion, and even view each skin:
+Using their [Data Dragon API](https://developer.riotgames.com/docs/lol#data-dragon_champions) I was able to put together a simple test prototype in which a user can enter a champion and see the information stored by Riot about the champion, and even view each skin:

 ```bash
 $ python kb_test.py